machine-learning-apps/ml-template-azure/README.md

 The following prerequisites are required to make this repository work:
 - Azure subscription
 - Contributor access to the Azure subscription
+- Owner permissions for the workspace you are trying to automate
 - Access to [GitHub Actions](https://github.com/features/actions)

 If you don’t have an Azure subscription, create a free account before you begin.
 Try the [free or paid version of Azure Machine Learning](https://aka.ms/AMLFree) today.